404src/exocore/_articles/ccna-summary.md

 ![](/images/EAPfast.png)

 - PEAP (Protected EAP)
-    - Like EAP-FAST, PEAP involves establsihing a secure TLS tunnel between the client and server.
+    - Like EAP-FAST, PEAP involves establishing a secure TLS tunnel between the client and server.
     - Instead of a PAC, the server has a digital certificate.
     - The client uses this digital certificate to authenticate the server
-    - The certificate is also used to estalbish a TLS tunnel
+    - The certificate is also used to establish a TLS tunnel
-    - Because only the server provides a certificate for authentication, the client must still be authenticated within the secure tunnel, for example by using MS-CHAP (Microsfot Challenge-Handshake Authentication Protocol)
+    - Because only the server provides a certificate for authentication, the client must still be authenticated within the secure tunnel, for example by using MS-CHAP (Microsoft Challenge-Handshake Authentication Protocol)

 ![](/images/PEAP.png)